Joseph William Noble

 Joseph William Noble (1799 – 6 January 1861) was a British Liberal politician.

 Noble was a highly respected local medical practitioner who was elected Liberal MP for Leicester at the 1859 general election with a majority of 20 votes.
 He held the seat until his death in 1861.

-Noble died in Malaga, Spain.
-His daughters built the Noble Hospital in Malaga as a memorial to him.
+Noble died in Málaga, Spain.
+His daughters built the Noble Hospital in Málaga as a memorial to him.